hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 - does not visually show human reader of the source profile any rules from the target profile, i.e. a human reader must view and understand both profiles to understand the rules
 - where two or more profiles offer optional alternatives (e.g. differing preferred bindings or data type choices) does not in the profile preference one over another

-Currently no AU Patient Summary profile uses imposeProfile.
-To support future maintenance it is under consideration that all AU Patient Summary profiles derive from AU Core, where available, and use imposeProfile to apply IPS rules.
+Currently no AU PS profile uses imposeProfile.
+To support future maintenance it is under consideration that all AU PS profiles derive from AU Core, where available, and use imposeProfile to apply IPS rules.
 That would mean that a number of IPS-imposed requirements including cardinality, terminology, and flagging of <i>Must Support</i> would not be directly visible in the formal views within this guide.
 Or, if we chose to make the additional IPS constraints visible + use imposeProfile, those constraints would be repeated from a validation sense and be an additional validation burden.

 Users of this implementation guide are encouraged to provide their feedback about the potential use of imposeProfile.
 </div><!-- stu-note -->